The Ultimate List of Top 10 DevOps Tools to Streamline Your Workflow

 The integration of Development and Operations can bring a new perspective to software development.
 DevOps has become an integral part of tech-savvy businesses, and it plays a vital role in different business processes ranging from project planning to software delivery.
 There are several DevOps tools commonly used by companies for various purposes, like coding, testing, or automation.
-In this article, we're focusing on those tools.
+In this article, we're focusing on tools for DevOps-

 Top 10 DevOps Tools

-Let us explore the ten best DevOps tools for 2020.
+Let us explore the ten best DevOps tools.

 Gradle is a developer build tool that is used by giants like Google to build applications.
 Modeled in a way that is extensible in most fundamental ways.
 For example, Gradle can be used for native development with C/C++ and can also be expanded to cover other programming languages and platforms.
 Developers can speed up the development process with Gradle, which offers unparalleled versatility of the building of monorepo and multi repo applications simultaneously.
 Gradle offers a rich library of APIs and mature ecosystems of plugins that support integration and automation.
 With Gradle, software development teams can model, integrate, and systemize delivery of software solutions in a time-bound manner.
 The tool is quite popular with software agile teams as it offers features like advanced caching, compile avoidance that reduces development time significantly, and helps in the development of elegant blazing-fast builds.

-Docker is a container platform that enables developers to build, manage, and deploy traditional applications to advanced micro-services anywhere.
-One of the strengths of the Docker platform is support for distributed development and automating app deployment that makes it a favorite DevOps tool for developers.
-With Docker, developers can isolate apps in separate containers, which eliminates the need for Virtual Machines.
-Another benefit of the Docker platform is that apps are shipped with their dependencies in the containers which frees you from the worries of dependency management.
-Docker can be used from the cloud, and it works well with other DevOps tools like Jenkins.
+Docker has been the most preferred container platform to develop, manage and deploy conventional applications to advanced micro-services.
+What makes Docker the number one choice of developers is that it supports distributed development and automating app deployment and has the ability to isolate apps in separate containers, which eliminates the need for Virtual Machines.
+Additionally, with Docker, apps are shipped with their dependencies in the containers which frees you from the worries of dependency management.
+Docker can be used from the cloud, and it works well with other DevOps monitoring tools like Jenkins.

 A puppet is a popular tool used for configuration management.
 It is an open-source platform that has a declarative language describing its system configuration.
 It can run on a variety of systems, including Unix-based systems, IBM mainframe, macOS Servers, Cisco switches, and Microsoft Windows.
 It is primarily used to pull strings on multiple application servers at once.
 Puppet manages infrastructure as code and provides support for best DevOps practices like continuous integration, automated testing, versioning, and continuous delivery.
 With Puppet, developers can deploy application changes with confidence and also recover from errors more quickly, which allows development teams to be more agile and responsive to business needs.
 Puppet allows businesses to deliver software infrastructure for applications faster and release better software in less time.